helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>By making a comeback, I'm changing the attitude of people toward me.</h3 quote>
+<h3 quote align='center'>As the time goes by, you change, your learn new things, your attitude is different.</h3 quote>

 ---